brunatorman/brunatorman/README.md

 ### Hi there 👋, my name is Bruna
-#### I'm Front-End Developer
+#### I'm Front-End Developer from Brazil

 Skills: HTML / CSS / JS / React / SQL / Ruby / Ruby on Rails / Node.js

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on this project: https://github.com/brunatorman/odin-recipes
 - 🌱 I’m currently learning Full Stack development on freeCodeCamp and Odin Project
 - 👯 I’m looking to collaborate on open source projects using JavaScript and Ruby
 - 💬 Ask me about front-end, my dog and why Ruby is cool :)